-Elevate your Easter menu with this gorgeous cheese board to snack on before the big meal.
+Elevate your Easter menu with this gorgeous Easter Cheese Board to snack on before the big meal.
 It’s got a little of everything to keep everyone eager and satisfied.

 I’m thrilled to be partnering with my friends at Santè Specialty Foods to share this beautiful board with you.
 We are literally nuts about Santè nuts!
 Can’t get enough of them.
 From the new chocolate almonds to the classic candied pecans, these nuts are addictively crunchy and perfectly seasoned.
 They make for such a great addition to this Easter cheese board.